syslog-ng/syslog-ng.github.io/doc/_admin-guide/050_The_configuration_file/001_Configuration_syntax.md

 ## Example: A simple configuration file

-The following is a very simple configuration file for syslog-ng: it collects the internal messages of syslog-ng and the messages from /dev/log into the /var/log/messages_syslog-ng.log file.
+The following is a very simple configuration file for syslog-ng: it collects the internal messages of {{ site.product.short_name }} and the messages from /dev/log into the /var/log/messages_syslog-ng.log file.

 ```config